I don’t have my own transportation. Can I still book a tour?

 How difficult are the hikes?

-Our hikes range from an easy stroll to a strenuous hike (see table below for the trip that’s right for you).
-Anyone who can walk slowly for extended periods can do the Byers Lake Nature Walk.
-You should be regularly active to do the Talkeetna Lakes Hike.
+Alaska Nature Guides hikes range from an easy stroll to a strenuous trek (see table below for the trip that’s right for you).
+Anyone who can walk slowly for an extended period can do the Byers Lake Nature Walk.
+You should be regularly active to embark on the Talkeetna Lakes Hike.
 The Denali Wilderness Hike is not steep, but involves a long, steady elevation gain (when conditions allow) and is only suitable for those who are fairly fit.

 Are your hikes suitable for children?

-Our tours are great for families.
-They are a fun, safe, and affordable way to get out and see Alaska, and the fresh air and exercise do everyone a lot of good.
+Alaska Nature Guides tours are great for families.
+They are a fun, safe, and affordable way to explore Alaska, and, coupled with an abundance of fresh air and exercise, do everyone a lot of good.
 Parents should be prepared to carry any child who cannot walk the full distance.
 Children under 15 must be accompanied by a parent or legal guardian.

 How’s the weather up there?

-The South Denali area is much drier than Alaska’s Panhandle, but afternoon showers are common in the summer.
-Even if it’s raining, we still go out, and are always glad we did.
+The South Denali area is much drier than Southeast Alaska’s panhandle, but afternoon showers are common in the summer.
+Note that even if it’s raining, Alaska Nature Guides tours still go out, and we’re always glad we did.
 No matter what the weather, we have the gear to keep you dry and comfortable, there’s always a lot to see, and we always have a great time.

 What is your payment and cancellation policy?